snkashis/android-docs/src/pages/maps/overview/styling-map.md

 <ToggleableCodeBlock

 java={`
-Layer singleLayer = mapboxMap.getLayer(UNIQUE_LAYER_ID);
+Layer singleLayer = mapboxMap.getStyle().getLayer(UNIQUE_LAYER_ID);
 `}

 kotlin={`
-val singleLayer = mapboxMap.getLayer(UNIQUE_LAYER_ID)
+val singleLayer = mapboxMap.getStyle()?.getLayer(UNIQUE_LAYER_ID)
 `}

 />
 }}

-You can view the map style's layer order and layer ids in Mapbox Studio.
+You can view the map style's layer Z-index order and layer ids in Mapbox Studio.
 Another way to view this information is by printing out each layer ID to your Android logcat once the map has been loaded on the device.

 {{
 <CodeLanguageToggle id="printing-layer-ids" />